 Next up my journey moved me a little north to Santa Rosa, California; working with some brilliant minds who designed a machine that polished aluminum disks.
 Back in the day, It was envisioned that one day, movies, music, books and all sorts of information will be stored on these...yes, CDs!

-I then moved back home to Texas, and what was next for me would be the majority of my career, Aerospace.
-I was fortunate to work in the best part, testing...again creating and working with more brilliant souls...fun was had, friends were made, math was done and a career spent.
+Then Texas called me home, and what was next for me would be the majority of my career, Aerospace.
+I was fortunate to work in the best part, testing...again creating and working with more brilliant souls...fun was had, friends were made, math was done, and a career spent.

 What was next for me was to go back to the beginning, back to a very early age, watching my mom paint, and work with ink on rice paper, watching her create beauty in all things she did...from her art to the food she cooked, clothes she made, how she decorated our home to even how she threw a party...and they had some parties y'all! (we're talking send the kids over to the neighbors house for the night and partyers staying until breakfast the next morning).
 My mom started her serious devotion to her art at age 76, and thankfully continues today.
 Mom has won many awards in the art world and I could not be prouder of her.
 Which brings me here, today, inspired by a lifetime of dreaming and learning through observation, encouragement and opportunity.

 I have fallen in love with the process of experimenting with abstract techniques, not just for the pure visual pleasure, but also the therapeutic calm, joy and total freedom and reflection it allows.
 It has brought me back to a separate style of geometric work of dynamic bold colors and free form, that I enjoyed long ago.